Of Commerce, Counsel & the Coin

 Bretton Woods

-The dollar is pegged to gold; every other currency is pegged to the dollar.
-The IMF and the World Bank are chartered as enforcement mechanisms.
-The complex becomes the post-war operating system, with American Treasury bonds as its kernel.
+The dollar is pegged to gold and every other currency to the dollar, with the IMF and the World Bank chartered as enforcement mechanisms.
+The complex becomes the post-war operating system, running on American Treasury bonds as its kernel.

 1971